marcelobojikian/mnb-theme/README.md

 Initially made for mapping screens from XML structures to Java, it was developed by [Aloshi](https://github.com/Aloshi/EmulationStation) and used as reference for other systems such as [Batocera](https://github.com/batocera-linux/batocera-emulationstation), [EmuELEC](https://github.com/EmuELEC/emuelec-emulationstation), [RetroPie](https://github.com/RetroPie/EmulationStation) and [Recalbox](https://gitlab.com/recalbox/recalbox).

-Currently, only Batocera module has been developed, but the system is designed and made to be scalable, and in the future, differents XML can be coded and mapped for their respctive systems.
+Currently, only Batocera module has been developed, but the system is designed and made to be scalable, and in the future, differents XML can be coded and mapped for their respective systems.

 ## 🔖 Structure